SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 - `CLEARED RTE: Runtime error cleared in process <process name> …`

-  In some cases, run-time errors don’t cause major problems and clear themselves when an operation that occupies a thread is completed.
+  In some cases, run-time errors do not cause major problems and clear themselves when an operation that occupies a thread is completed.
 When an RTE clears, the RTE count is reduced.

 - `Process with PID <process ID> (<process name>) stopped.`